HollowMan6/Tool-Set-for-College-Language-Test/README.md

 * First, run Fiddler and other package capture tools to find out the address of the invokable Mark Inquiry function sever.

-* Then enter the Mark Inquiry server address in the script program
+* Then enter the Mark Inquiry server address in the program

 eg.: The address you get by grabbing the package is **http://47.94.127.138/CLT/query?
 Data = xxxxxxxxxxxxxxxxxx**, then enter **http://47.94.127.138/CLT/query data** in the interface.